Nevenall/monsters/xaginassus.md

 # Least Xaginassus

 Some few demented summoners, it has been recorded, employ the *Invocation of Least Xaginassus* which will conjure one of these fist-sized creatures from a strange dark plane.
 Least Xaginassuses dwell contentedly in darkness and feed upon the warmth of the living.
-They are,therefore, commonly placed in packs or satchels to guard against thievery.
+They are, therefore, commonly placed in packs or satchels to guard against thievery.
 A Xaginassus can be easily taught to recognize the scent of its master and any other hand which reaches into its home will be bitten off.

 ## Xaginassus, a Fierce Guardian of Small Treasures

 ### Cost

-An Xaginassus will be content with warmth, darkness, and the ocassional small living creature to consume.
+An Xaginassus will be content with warmth, darkness, and the occasional small living creature to consume.

 ### Loyalty